Who Made Huckabee?: Ending

-On February 4, 2008, after O'Brien's monologue concerning his "feud" with Colbert and Stewart, the two strutted West Side Story-Kick the Moon styles onto the set, accompanied by thunderous applause, and pulled O'Brien backstage.
+On the final part of the battle on February 4, 2008, after O'Brien's monologue concerning his "feud" with Colbert and Stewart, the two strutted West Side Story-Kick the Moon styles onto the set, accompanied by thunderous applause, and pulled O'Brien backstage.
 Colbert, O'Brien and Stewart then proceeded to fight it out to the tune of "Brianstorm", a song by the English alternative rock band Arctic Monkeys.
-It was one fight scene cliche after the other, from slow motion punching to falling into cardboard boxes to rolling down a flight of stairs.
+The hosts engaged in one fight scene cliche after the other, from slow motion punches to falling into cardboard boxes to rolling down a flight of stairs.
 What followed was "four punishing, uninterrupted minutes of Louisville Slugger bludgeonings, the gruesome torching of pasty comedian flesh, and a near-beheading by the razor-sharp blades of a pair of hockey skates".
-The battle finally ended with a simultaneous freeze frame punch that turned into a parody of the end of Rocky III when the scene dissolved into a watercolor painting.
-Huckabee himself appeared, and declared:
+The battle concluded with a three-way simultaneous freeze-frame punch that parodied the ending of Rocky III, when the scene dissolved into a watercolor painting.
+Huckabee himself made an appearance and declared:

-After that, the bell sounded and the image of Huckabee morphed into yet another Rocky III-style painting, marking the end of the feud.
+As he finished, a wrestling bell sounded and the image of Huckabee morphed into yet another Rocky III-style painting, marking the end of the feud.